-I grew up on an island in Georgia.
+I grew up in St. Simons Island, Georgia.
 Yes, there are islands in Georgia, quite a few actually.
 Our little piece of paradise flew under the radar throughout most of my childhood but is much more familiar these days now thanks to press for a certain five diamond resort.
-Whether you've heard of the Golden Isles or not, let's go island hopping.
+Whether you've heard of Georgia’s sea islands or not, let's go island hopping.

 Five Islands to Visit in Georgia

-Like Cumberland, Jekyll Island was made famous in the fro late nineteenth century as well.
+Like Cumberland, Jekyll Island was made famous in the late nineteenth century as well.
 Powerful families from New England made their winter home on Jekyll for years and the historic hotel is still in use.
 Today, at least 65% of the island is undeveloped and owned by the state of Georgia making it a unique place to visit and experience untouched coastline.
 Even if you're not staying on the island, it makes a great day trip from St. Simons or Sea Island.

 St. Simons Island

 St. Simons Island is where I grew up and the most developed of the five islands.
 If you want a good mix of food, nightlife, and relaxation then this is place to go.
 You can rent a bike and cruise the miles of bike paths, eat and drink til your heart and stomach are content, and chill on the beach.
 Below are a few of some can’t miss things in St. Simons but check out my ultimate first timer’s guide to St. Simons Island for all the information you need to plan a trip.